flbuddymooreiv/how-to-wordle/README.md

+#How To Wordle

-How To Wordle (Use project gutenberg frequency sorted top 40000 words):
+Use project gutenberg frequency sorted top 40000 words:
 ```
 $ cat parser.py
 import sys;